nestor-rojasb/KPI-system-for-public-procurement-operations/README.md

 This is a professional portfolio project.
 While it's not open for direct contributions, feedback and suggestions are welcome through issues.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👤 Author

-**Néstor Rojas**
-- Data Analyst specializing in public procurement operations
-- Experience with ChileCompra framework agreements and public tenders
-- Focus: Performance measurement, ML for demand forecasting, operational optimization

 ## 🎓 Key Achievements